BIBB Logo

 You require knowledge of German at level C2 of the Common European Reference Framework for languages.
 You may also need to provide evidence of your German language skills.

-• After 3 months at the latest you will receive notice containing the result.
+• After 3 months at the latest you will receive containing the result.
 In specific cases the competent authority may extend the procedure.

 Documents for my application

-• Application form from the competent authority
+• Application form from the

 • If there is no application form, then apply without a standard application form